-Pursuing her longing to work with music, she moved to Piteå in the north of Sweden in 2009 and spent two years at Framnäs Folkhögskola in their folk- and world music program.
+After several years of traveling and studying abroad, an urge developed to pursue work with music.
+Malin moved to Piteå in the north of Sweden in 2009 and spent two years at Framnäs Folkhögskola in their folk and world music program.

-Malin also works as a singing teacher and continually gives lessons and workshops in both folksinging and contemporary genres, vocal ensemble and choir.
+Malin also teaches singing and continually gives lessons and workshops in both folksinging and contemporary genres, vocal ensemble,